RandomTNT/TNT_Craft-Launcher/README.md

 Rules of publishing (TNT_Craft's workshop)
 1. Bad workshop items or contracts is going to be in Rejected status forever
 2. Hell contracts/items (like 1 sec on server = 99k credits) is going to be deleted and the creator(s) gonna be banned.
-3. Bad word things on workshop is banned, so the account is gonna to be deleted
+3. Bad word things on workshop is banned, so the account is gonna to be punished
+4. phashizm not allowed
-4. Have a great time coding and modeling!
+5. Have a great time coding and modeling!